COVID-19 Community Briefings

-- Tune into the first City Council meeting of each month, held on the first Tuesday of the month, starting at 6 p.m. to watch as council members receive a comprehensive update from health officials and other agency partners.
+1. Tune into the first City Council meeting of each month, held on the second Tuesday of the month, starting at 6 p.m. to watch as council members receive a comprehensive update from health officials and other agency partners.
 Council members frequently ask questions during these briefings and some of these can lead to policy discussions.

-- Tune into online weekly public health briefings, hosted by the Boulder County Public Health Department at 3:30 p.m. on Wednesday afternoons.
+2. Tune into online to biweekly public health briefings, hosted by the Boulder County Public Health Department at 3:30 p.m. every other Wednesday.

 - Briefings will be focused on countywide trends, public health guidance and pressing topics related to the pandemic.

 - Spanish interpretation is available, and the sessions will be live-streamed on YouTube.